 – Above all, my fabulous wife, Candace, for all her help, feedback and amazing editing.
 Honey, I would have given up if it wasn’t for your support.

 – My friend food bloggers who I met along the way for their encouragement, feedback, for inspiring me and for promoting my posts.
 Special thanks to Manu, Pola, Kathy, Fiona, Simona, Nami, Frank.

 – My friends and coworkers for their kind support and for flattering me by cooking my recipes!
 And special thanks to Jason, who has been a great sounding board, and who has been involved as an editor and as a podcast partner.

-Born and raised near Milan, Italy, Paolo has a degree in electronic engineering, specializing in biomedical technology.
-He works as a software engineer in the gaming industry.
+Born and raised near Milan, Italy, Paolo has an engineering degree in Biomedical Electronics and works as a software engineer in the gaming industry.
 Now based in England, he lived in Vancouver, Canada, for nearly 18 years.
 If you wish to get in touch with him, please use the form.

 (*)Although pasta with chicken exists in some regions of Italy, it isn’t the mainstream dish depicted in North America.